 Hebrew lends itself to printing (unlike its Semitic sister language, Arabic) because Hebrew letters suit separate typefaces.
 Printers used square Assyrian type for the Torah text; and Spanish cursive for commentary text, or Rashi script.
 When the latter was used to convey Yiddish quotes in women’s books, it became known as vabertaytsh (women’s Yiddish translation).

-The first Spanish book in printed Hebrew appeared in 1476.
+The first Hebrew book printed in Spain appeared in 1476.
 After 1492, Jewish refugees took their presses to Germany, Italy and major Ottoman cities.
 In 1503 David Nahmias began printing in Istanbul (the first in the Orient).
 Hebrew printing in Salonika began in 1512.
 Early printed works are called incunabula (cradle-books).

 Many of the earliest books printed in various parts of the world were written in Hebrew.
 The first in Lisbon was Nahmanides’ Pentateuch Commentary, printed by Eliezer Toledano in 1489.
 The first in Africa was a Talmud compiled by Rabbi Abudarham, in Fez, Morocco, 1516.
 Eliezer Ashkenazi of Prague and Istanbul began the first press in Safed, Palestine, after 1577.

-Between 1483 and 1546 the Italian Jewish Soncino family printed over 200 Hebrew titles in Soncino, Mantua, Naples, Brescia, Barca, Fano, Pesaro, Ortona, Rimini, Cairo and Istanbul.
+Between 1483 and 1546 the Italian Jewish Soncino family printed over 200 Hebrew titles in Soncino, Mantua, Naples, Brescia, Barca, Fano, Pesaro, Ortona, Rimini, Cairo, and Istanbul.
 Their trademark was a castle; it still adorns Soncino editions today.
-Gershon Cohen printed the first Ashkenazi prayer book in Prague, 1513.
+Gershon Cohen printed the first Ashkenazi prayer book in Prague in 1513.